Particular/docs.particular.net/nservicebus/security/assembly-loading.md

 ## Assembly scanning

 NServiceBus relies on [assembly scanning](/nservicebus/hosting/assembly-scanning.md) to detect and load user-defined extension points into the endpoint.
-Depending on the assembly scanning configuration, endpoints will automatically load assemblies deployed to the configured probing paths.
-This behavior implies a high level of trust in assemblies being deployed along with the application and appropriate infrastructure configuration to prevent foreign access to the applications binary folders (e.g., using file system permissions and appropriate system accounts).
+Depending on the configuration, endpoints will automatically load assemblies deployed to the configured probing paths.
+This behavior implies a high level of trust in assemblies being deployed along with the application and appropriate infrastructure configuration to prevent foreign access to the application's binary folders (e.g., using file system permissions and appropriate system accounts).

 partial: disable-scanning